 - Can’t make more than 2 espressos/cappuccinos back to back

-Some users reported that after making couple of drinks the machine would overheat a little and shuts down (look for my tip earlier how to resolve this)
+Some users reported that after making a couple of drinks the machine would overheat a little and shuts down (look for my tip earlier how to resolve this)

 - Poor customer service by Delonghi